-Store and manage your physical documents and other media in a highly secure, offsite storage facility near you.
-Our records storage facilities are equipped with state-of-the-art security protocols that monitor and protect your records 24 hours a day, 7 days a week.
+Access lets you store and manage your physical documents and other media in a highly secure, offsite records storage facility near you.
+Our Houston records storage facilities are equipped with state-of-the-art security protocols that monitor and protect your records 24 hours a day, 7 days a week.

 And if that’s not secure enough for your business, consider our underground storage vaults—climate-controlled, highly secure facilities located hundreds of feet below ground—to store your business-critical documents and records.

 All Access records centers and vaults are PRISM Privacy+ Certified.